 The ALCOHOL AND DRUG INTERVENTION PROGRAM

 The IUSD Alcohol and Drug Intervention Program is designed to give students more information and support around alcohol or drug use and to decrease the likelihood of continued use.
-The program has two components – an online education course and an intake session by a Wellness Coordinator to determine if additional support is needed.
+The program has two components – an online education course and an intake session by a Mental Health Specialist to determine if additional support is needed.

 The online course is designed for youth who were found in possession of alcohol or drugs, possession of drug paraphernalia or consumption of alcohol.
 This 8-hour online course is available 24/7, is self-paced and provides a Certificate of Completion.
 The course was designed by Dr. Ari Novick, a Licensed Marriage and Family Therapist and certified Anger Management Professional and Trainer.

 The intake session may indicate additional support such as school-based counseling or it may be determined that an outside referral is needed for more intensive specialized intervention.
-Wellness Coordinators also can assist with referrals for additional resources for the student or family if desired.
+Mental Health Specialists also can assist with referrals for additional resources for the student or family if desired.